Updated on September 20, 2021

 What About Those Skill Tests?

 The writing test at Indeed had no relation to real world online writing under deadline (internal link) and I did poorly.
-What an idiotic test!
-(Sorry, Indeed, I’m the expert here.)
+Sorry, Indeed, I’m the expert here and you know nothing about how freelance online editing and writing works.
 Indeed says you can’t retest so a poor score will dog all your applications.
 Great.
 Still, I think there is a way since I stumbled into a retest opportunity just as I was leaving Indeed.com for good.
-Sorry, I can’t remember the path I took to get there.
+Excuse me but I can’t remember the path I took to get there.
 Should be hackable.

 The SEO test was more realistic and I scored extremely high.
 Still, the questions were out of date and written by someone who isn’t working in the field.
 Even though I only know about SEO on the front end, the written page, what I can do studying ahrefs, I knew enough.
 But it is always disturbing when you know more about a subject than the person who wrote the test.